-May 2016 version 3.8
+July 2016 version 4.0

 This document outlines the annotation procedures and policies of the wwPDB.
-Given the complex nature of some of the issues that can arise during processing, exceptions to policy are considered on a case-by-case basis by the wwPDB leaders.
+Given the complex nature of some of the issues that can arise during processing, exceptions to policy are considered on a case-by-case basis by the wwPDB Directors/Heads.

 The two sections in the complete document are: